mkatras11/Action_Detection_mmaction2/README.md

 A demo script to implement real-time spatio-temporal action detection from a web camera is provided in demo\webcam_demo_spatiotemporal_det.py.

-You can either run the script directly and use the default arguments or manually change them to your liking.
+You can either run the script directly and use the default arguments, or manually change them to your liking.

 ```shell
 python demo/webcam_demo_spatiotemporal_det.py \